 Many teens do not know that the majority of e-cigarettes contain nicotine, nor do they understand how addictive nicotine can be.
-Many e-cigarettes, such as JUUL, are extremely addictive due to the high concentration of nicotine in each hit.
+Many e-cigarettes are extremely addictive due to the high concentration of nicotine in each hit.
 Combined with a vulnerable, developing brain, adolescents and teens are more susceptible to long-term nicotine addiction.

 "The nicotine that is contained in vaping products is very potent, and the potential for chronic nicotine addiction is so much more in teens and adolescents than in adults because their brains are still developing," says Dr. Rao.
 "Children are leaving class, asking to use the bathroom to use e-cigarettes because they're so addicted."

 Nicotine can harm brain development in adolescents, affecting their attention span, learning, mood and impulse control.

 "People with nicotine addiction are frequently anxious and depressed, have less of an ability to concentrate without the drug, have less patience and feel worse than their peers," explains David Atkinson, M.D., Medical Director of the Teen Recovery Program at Children's Health℠ and Associate Professor at UT Southwestern.